PetroIvaniuk/llms-tools/README.md

 - [Ecoute](https://github.com/SevaSk/ecoute) - a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.
 It also generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation
 - [SadTalker: Demo](https://huggingface.co/spaces/vinthony/SadTalker) - Stylized Audio-Driven Single Image Talking Face Animation
 - [Recast](https://www.letsrecast.ai/) - turn your want-to-read articles into rich audio summaries
 - AudioGPT, [Demo: HuggingFace](https://huggingface.co/spaces/AIGC-Audio/AudioGPT), [Code](https://github.com/AIGC-Audio/AudioGPT) - Understanding and Generating Speech, Music, Sound, and Talking Head
 - [Chirp](https://suno-ai.notion.site/Chirp-Examples-f05351485da74d769d6183220a6e5da7) - music model, generates realistic audio - including speech, music and sound effects
 - [Bark](https://github.com/suno-ai/bark) - a transformer-based text-to-audio model created, by [Suno](https://www.suno.ai/).
 Bark can generate highly realistic, multilingual speech as well as other audio - including music, background noise and simple sound effects.
 The model can also produce nonverbal communication like laughing, sighing and crying
 - [Whisper](https://openai.com/research/whisper) - an automatic speech recognition (ASR) system, that approaches human level robustness and accuracy on English speech recognition
 - [Musicfy](https://www.musicfy.lol/) - music like you've never heard.
 Create and discover AI covers of your favorite songs
-- [Jukebox](https://openai.com/research/jukebox) - learned to compress their training set and generated audio from this compressed space
+- [Jukebox](https://openai.com/research/jukebox) - a neural net that generates music, including rudimentary singing, as raw audio in a variety of genres and artist styles, by OpenAI
 - [Koe Recast](https://koe.ai/) - transform your voice using AI

 ## Code & Math